-Consumers increasing need solutions which require collaboration between professionals, and while plenty of suggestions can be found about how to collaborate with others from other professions, there is not quite so much suggestion about how to collaborate successfully with professionals from within the same sector.
+Consumers increasingly need solutions which require professional collaboration between different experts, and while plenty of suggestions can be found about how to collaborate with others from other professions, there is not quite so much suggestion about how to collaborate successfully with professionals from within the same sector.

 This makes sense from many perspectives, however it raises the risk of multiple financial professionals being perceived as competing with each other – or providing perhaps conflicting advice – when in fact they are not.
 Each is presenting solutions to particular problems and those solutions can and do work in tandem with other solutions or advice about different parts of the financial planning process…but does the consumer understand that?

 For the majority of consumers the financial planning process is an extraordinary, long and complex process.
 When they are engaging in that process with a number of highly proficient technical experts specialising in aspects of financial planning then it appears even more complex to the consumers.

 Something which does help bring clarity to the complex process as well as the roles of individual professionals collaborating is for both (or all) of the professionals to use the same visual to describe how their roles work together, and their respective parts in the process.